mcast/mcast.github.io/_posts/2015-06-30-jekyll-from-scratch.md

 	* Works on Github Pages, so is the sensible choice there.
 	* I don't like the dialect issues, but I have been known to *locally extend standards* myself sometimes.
 * Several people recommended [HAML](http://haml.info/) to me.
-	* [ ] "Give myself 5 minutes" to learn it.
-	* [ ] Shoe-horn it into Jekyll?
 * [WikiCreole](http://www.wikicreole.org/wiki/Implementation) is already familiar.
-* [ ] Org-mode is supported by Jekyll and GitHub in general, but not Github Pages.
+* Org-mode is supported by Jekyll and GitHub in general, but not Github Pages.
 I could ask.

 I can choose markup language per layout/article/inclusion, within the ghpages constraints.
 Markdown is good enough for now.